HITACHI x VENTURE DOCK

 Deep Discovery and Stakeholder Alignment

-Iterated through several versions of workshop content, pressure-testing relevance and cultural fit with senior Hitachi stakeholders before finalizing.
+Crafted several versions of workshop content, pressure-testing relevance and cultural fit with senior Hitachi stakeholders before finalizing.

 Custom-Curated Content for a Diverse Executive Audience